 - No ongoing operating costs.

 Macro Industry Changes

 The textile industry has a clear role to play in sustainability.
-At the macro level, manufacturers are developing processes which are sustainable by reducing energy reliance and providing better environmental protection.
-Water-based coatings, re-use of waste products, separations and recycling of PVC; HDPE are the developing future of textile fabric manufacture.
+At the macro level manufacturers are developing processes which are sustainable, which reduce energy reliance and provide better environmental protection.
+These processes include using water-based coatings, re-use of waste products, component separations and recycling of PVCs.
+Globally and in Australia this is the future of textile fabric manufacture.

 Our direct role